 Another more recent member of the Galton Institute was David Weatherall, for whom the Weatherall Institute of Molecular Medicine at Oxford is named.
-Weatherall was a member of the Galton Institute when it was still named the Eugenics Society, and he remained a member until his death in 2018.
+Weatherall was a member of the Galton Institute when it was still named the Eugenics Society and he remained a member until his death in 2018.
 Weatherall, who was knighted by the British monarch in 1987 for his contributions to science, addressed the Galton Institute on numerous occasions and gave a senior lecture on genetics at the institute in 2014, of which no transcript or video is available.
 As an Oxford professor, Weatherall was Adrian Hill's doctoral adviser and eventually his boss when Hill began working at the Weatherall Institute conducting immunogenic research in Africa.
 A key fixture of the Weatherall Institute of Molecular Medicine since its founding is Walter Bodmer, a former president of the Galton Institute.

-While the Galton Institute has attempted to distance itself from its past of promoting racial eugenics with surface-level public relations efforts, it has not stopped some members of the institute from authoring books promoting and praising the pseudoscience.
-For instance, emeritus professor of molecular genetics at the Galton Institute and one of its officers is David J. Galton, whose work includes the 2002 book Eugenics: The Future of Human Life in the 21st Century.
+While the Galton Institute has attempted to distance itself from its past of promoting racial eugenics with surface-level public relations efforts, it has not stopped family members of the infamous racist from achieving leadership positions at the institute.
+Emeritus professor of molecular genetics at the Galton Institute and one of its officers is none other than David.
+J Galton, whose work includes Eugenics: The Future of Human Life in the 21st Century.
 David Galton has written that the Human Genome Mapping Project, originally dreamt up by Galton's former president Walter Bodmer, had "enormously increased . . . the scope for eugenics . . . because of the development of a very powerful technology for the manipulation of DNA."